Guidelines on Eligibility for Alimony in Pennsylvania

 A lower earning spouse may not be entitled to spousal support if the court determines that this spouse was at fault for the separation (for example, if the spouse committed adultery or abandonment).
 This type of support can help place both spouses on more equal footing while the divorce is litigated in order to afford the divorce costs.
 There are various time constraints on how long APL can last, especially if the spouse receiving APL is determined to be intentionally prolonging the divorce.

 The 17 alimony criteria evaluated by Pennsylvania courts are listed below (from Section 3701 of the PA Divorce Code).
-During divorce mediation, these are thoroughly examined to establish the most equitable alimony settlement feasible.
+During divorce litigation, these are thoroughly examined to establish the most equitable alimony settlement feasible.

 • Both spouses’ wages.